SuperHouse/esp-open-rtos/README.md

 ## Licensing

-* BSD license (as described in LICENSE) applies to original source files, and [lwIP](http://lwip.wikia.com/wiki/LwIP_Wiki).
-LWIP is Copyright (C) Swedish Institute of Computer Science.
+* BSD license (as described in LICENSE) applies to original source files, [lwIP](http://lwip.wikia.com/wiki/LwIP_Wiki), and [axTLS](http://axtls.sourceforge.net/). lwIP is Copyright (C) Swedish Institute of Computer Science. axTLS is Copyright (C) Cameron Rich.

 * FreeRTOS is provided under the GPL with the FreeRTOS linking exception, allowing non-GPL firmwares to be produced using FreeRTOS as the RTOS core.
 License details in files under FreeRTOS dir.
 FreeRTOS is Copyright (C) Real Time Engineers Ltd.

 * Source & binary components from the [Espressif IOT RTOS SDK](https://github.com/espressif/esp_iot_rtos_sdk) were released under the MIT license.
 Source code components are relicensed here under the BSD license.
-Components are Copyright (C) Espressif Systems.
+The original parts are Copyright (C) Espressif Systems.

 ## Contributions